donnay/interesting-octopus/src/pages/docs/about/index.md

       value: About
       keyName: property
     - name: 'og:description'
+      value: >-
-      value: This is about the production of the Genesis Role-Playing Game
+        This is about the production of the game.
+Version 1, 2 & 3.
+Find out more about the artists, production techniques, and equipment used.
       keyName: property
     - name: 'twitter:card'
       value: summary